 MEPA Special Review Procedure (SRP)

 MEPA's environmental review process (301 CMR 11.00) serves to provide meaningful opportunities for public review of the potential environmental impacts, including cumulative impacts, of projects for which “Agency Action” is required, and to consider project alternatives to ensure that environmental impacts are avoided, minimized, and mitigated to the maximum extent practicable.
 DMF's certification of municipal aquaculture site licenses is considered a state Agency Action which puts aquaculture projects that meet or exceed MEPA review thresholds within MEPA jurisdiction.
 The Shellfish Aquaculture SRP is intended to reduce the administrative burden and increase the efficiency of MEPA review for the majority of new shellfish aquaculture projects subject to DMF certification that have predictable and minimal individual impacts.
-The Shellfish Aquaculture SRP will be implemented as a 1-year pilot and a 1st Amended SRP extended the expiration date of the SRP until January 15, 2024.
+The Shellfish Aquaculture SRP was implemented on September 9, 2023 as a 1-year pilot and a 1st Amended SRP extended the expiration date of the SRP until January 15, 2024.
 A 2nd Amended SRP was implemented on January 16, 2024.
 The 2nd Amended SRP extends the expiration date of the SRP until June 1, 2028 to align with the General Permit for Aquaculture adopted by the U.S. Army Corp of Engineers (USACE) and projects that are 2 or less acres in size that were previously exempt from any MEPA filing under the 1st Amended SRP are now required under the proposed 2nd Amended SRP to submit the DMF Aquaculture Description Form to MEPA for a 20-day public comment period.

-Review the SRP and associated Aquaculture Description Form by following the links below.
+Review the existing SRP and associated Aquaculture Description Form by following the links below.

 About Aquaculture Management